-4. Keep a Success Journal
+5. Keep a Success Journal

 When you face a new situation, you will wonder if you have what it takes to successfully change your life.
 To quickly overcome this obstacle and maintain a positive perception of yourself, you need to keep a success journal.

-Your successes could be you applying for your first job, asking that special someone out on a date, or setting up a retirement account.
+Your successes could include applying for your first job, asking that special someone out on a date, or setting up a retirement account.
 You will notice each of these successes are focused on you taking action.
 You can write down your successful outcomes as well, but I have found focusing on what you can control is more important.

 For example, if you focused on attaining the job, you were allowing the decision of another person to play a role in your perception of yourself.

-5. Appeal to Your Emotional Side
+6. Appeal to Your Emotional Side

-According to the book Dual-Process Theories in Social Psychology, while the left side of your brain appreciates facts and figures, your right side will appreciate vivid imagery in the form of metaphors and personal stories.
+According to the book Dual-Process Theories in Social Psychology, the left side of your brain appreciates facts and figures, while your right side will appreciate vivid imagery in the form of metaphors and personal stories.

 Your success journal is a plea to the right side of your brain.
 By allowing yourself to relive your stories of success, you are empowering your mind to visualize your life post-transformation.